romamik/oauth2-proxy-demo/readme.md

       OAUTH2_PROXY_CLIENT_ID: ${OAUTH2_PROXY_CLIENT_ID}
       OAUTH2_PROXY_CLIENT_SECRET: ${OAUTH2_PROXY_CLIENT_SECRET}
       OAUTH2_PROXY_COOKIE_SECRET: "${OAUTH2_PROXY_COOKIE_SECRET}"
-      # change the redirect url to just localhost instead of localhost:4180
+      # change the redirect URL to just localhost instead of localhost:4180
       OAUTH2_PROXY_REDIRECT_URL: "http://localhost/oauth2/callback"
       # server address
       OAUTH2_PROXY_UPSTREAMS: "http://server:3000"
-      # pass x-forwarded headers
+      # pass X-Forwarded headers
       OAUTH2_PROXY_PASS_USER_HEADERS: "true"
-      # strip x-forwarded headers set from outside
+      # strip X-Forwarded headers set from outside
       OAUTH2_PROXY_SKIP_AUTH_STRIP_HEADERS: "true"
 ```

-Also, we need to change callback url in the [github app settings](https://github.com/settings/developers) accordingly.
+Also, we need to change the callback URL in the [GitHub app settings](https://github.com/settings/developers) accordingly.

-Now, when navigating to `http://localhost` we should either see the login page or our server page in case if we are already logged in.
+Now, when navigating to `http://localhost`, we should either see the login page or our server page in case we are already logged in.

 And there should be `x-forwarded-user` and `x-forwarded-email` headers set that can be used in the server code to identify the user.

-In this setup OAuth2 Proxy is running as a reverse proxy and only allows access for the authentificated users.
+In this setup, OAuth2 Proxy is running as a reverse proxy and only allows access for authenticated users.
 The server can use request headers `x-forwarded-user` and `x-forwarded-email` to identify the user.

-## Running both the OAuth2 Proxy and the server behind nginx
+## Running Both the OAuth2 Proxy and the Server Behind Nginx

-It is possible to setup both the OAuth2 Proxy and the server behind nginx.
-Nginx is often already used as a reverse proxy, so using oauth2-proxy as an additional proxy can be not necessary.
+It is possible to set up both the OAuth2 Proxy and the server behind Nginx.
+Nginx is often already used as a reverse proxy, so using OAuth2 Proxy as an additional proxy may not be necessary.

-Nginx configuration is taken straight from the [oauth2-proxy website](https://oauth2-proxy.github.io/oauth2-proxy/configuration/integration).
-With just changing some addresses and ports:
+Nginx configuration is taken straight from the [OAuth2 Proxy website](https://oauth2-proxy.github.io/oauth2-proxy/configuration/integration), with some address and port adjustments:
 ```
 server {
   listen 80;